EngreitzLab/ENCODE_rE2G/README.md

 We use `ABC` as a submodule, so this command will initialize it and set up your git config to automatically keep the submodule up to date.

 ## Apply a pretrained model
 You'll need to use a certain model based on your input. (e.g DNase-seq or ATAC-seq?
 Do you have H3K27ac data?)
-We've pretrained all the models and determined the right thresholding to get E-G links at 70% recall of a [CRISPR-validated E0G links](https://github.com/EngreitzLab/CRISPR_comparison/tree/main).
+We've pretrained all the models and determined the right thresholding to get E-G links at 70% recall of a [CRISPR-validated E-G links](https://github.com/EngreitzLab/CRISPR_comparison/tree/main).

 Modify the `ABC_BIOSAMPLES` field in `config/config.yaml` to point to your ABC config.
 Read more about ABC config [here](https://abc-enhancer-gene-prediction.readthedocs.io/en/latest/usage/getting_started.html#configuring-abc).
 - [Advanced] If applying a model that includes external features, you must define an `external_features_config` in your `biosamples_config.` See "Train model" section for details on this file.